Updated!

 That law was amended in 2016 Senate Bill 3 Parent- issued diplomas.

 This bill includes a revision to the diploma fairness law.
 It removes the option of having the local superintendent sign a parent-issued diploma.
 Parent-issued diplomas may simply be accompanied by the excuse letter for the final year of home instruction.
-It also adds the option that a homeschooling parent may assign the state seal of biliteracy to the student’s diploma in the same manner as school districts and chartered nonpublic schools.
+It also adds an option for homeschooling parents.
+They may assign the state seal of biliteracy to the student’s diploma.
+This can be done in the same manner as school districts and chartered nonpublic schools.

 What does this mean to the average homeschool graduate?